 Thanks to the Etobicoke York Community Council for their financial support of the project and for their formal recognition of the Hall of Fame restoration at the October 6, 2015 Etobicoke York Community Council meeting.

-This project was led by staff of the Etobicoke Civic Centre Art Gallery, Arts Services, Economic Development & Culture, however much of the critical work was completed by our volunteers.
+This project was conducted by staff of the Etobicoke Civic Centre Art Gallery, Arts Services, Economic Development & Culture, led by then Senior Arts Consultant, Denise Dickin.
+Much of the critical work was completed by our volunteers.
 Diana Sernick completed the lion’s share of the research for the individual members and wrote the inductee biographies.
 Emma Ward, our Humber College Cultural Management intern, worked on every aspect of the project, including initial research, fact-checking, writing of the Hall of Fame history, and assisting with the reframing of the photographs.
 Joe DiLecce donated his incredible skills to photograph, digitally correct and reprint all of the original portraits.
 Thelma Amos provided a guiding hand from the initial design decisions, through to the entire restoration of the portrait installation.
 Her sharp eye was invaluable in the biography editing process.
 Our thanks and gratitude to these four volunteers who gave their time and expertise so generously to the project.

 We are grateful to Garry Ross and Rick Lutchman, Etobicoke Civic Centre Facilities Operations, for their support in renovating the space for the renewed Hall of Fame.
 Thanks also to Barbara Sullivan, Protocol Services, for providing financial support for the portrait restoration.
 Thanks to Pamela Wachna and Michael Dowbenka, Museum & Heritage Services, for both their expert advice and hands-on assistance with matting and framing.
 Thanks to Rosemary Mackenzie, City Clerk’s Office and Kim Edgar, Councillor Grimes’ office, for their assistance in liaising with the Etobicoke York Community Council.
 Thanks to Nadira Pattison and Katriina Campitelli, Arts Services, for your project support.